MicroMedIAn/PathAIA/README.md

 1. [Read the docs](https://pytorch-lightning.rtfd.io/en/latest).
 2. [Check existing issues](https://github.com/ArnaudAbreu/PathAIA/issues), or [add a new issue](https://github.com/ArnaudAbreu/PathAIA/issues/new)

-## Licence
+## License

-Please observe the Apache 2.0 license that is listed in this repository.
+Please observe the GNU 3.0 license that is listed in this repository.

 ## BibTeX
 If you want to cite the framework feel free to use this.